zorbathegreek/africa-is-everywhere/index.md

 layout: home
 ---

-Welcome to my new blog!
+Our blog to keep track of a new start in Portugal.